Bank robbery: Characteristics

-Federal Statute
+U.S. federal statute

 Under federal law, bank robbery in the United States is defined, and made illegal, primarily by the bank robbery statute in 18 U.S.C. § 2113 states.

 History

 Early examples

 According to The New York Times and the Saturday Evening Post, the first bank robbery in the United States occurred in March 1831 (the 19th according to the Times, the 20th according to the Post).
 Two men, James Honeyman and William J. Murray, entered the City Bank of New York using forged keys.
 This allowed them to empty the vault of more than $245,000 in bank money.
 According to the Times, it cannot be confirmed if this was a robbery or a burglary.
 The Post later corrected this claim upon learning of a previous 1798 robbery of $162,821 from the Bank of Pennsylvania at Carpenters' Hall.
 The Carpenters' Hall theft also may not have technically been a robbery as there were no signs of force and the thief may have had a key.

 On September 14, 1828, five men tunneled through a sewage drain in George Street, Sydney and stole approximately £14,000 in promissory notes and coins from the vault of the Bank of Australia.
 It has been described as the first bank robbery in Australia and also the largest in Australian history.

-On December 15, 1863, a man walked into a bank in Malden, Massachusetts, shot the 17-year-old bookkeeper, and stole $3,000 in large bills and $2,000 in small bills.
+On December 15, 1863, Postmaster Edward Green walked into the First National Bank on Pleasant Street in Malden, Massachusetts, shot the 17-year-old bookkeeper, Frank Converse, and stole $3,000 in large bills and $2,000 in small bills.
 The directors of the bank offered a $6,000 reward for the arrest of the murderer.
-This has been described as the first armed bank robbery in US history.
+This has been described as the first armed bank robbery murder in US history.

+On October 27, 1878, the Manhattan Savings Institution was robbed.
+It was the largest bank robbery in U.S. history.

-The heist known as the 1907 Tiflis bank robbery in June 1907 in the Russian Empire resulted in 40 deaths, 50 injuries, and the "expropriation" of 341,000 rubles (approximately 3.96 million 2018 US dollars) by Bolsheviks organized by (among others) Vladimir Lenin and Joseph Stalin.
+The heist known as the 1907 Tiflis bank robbery in June 1907 in the Russian Empire resulted in 40 deaths, 50 injuries, and the "expropriation" of 241,000 rubles (approximately 3.96 million 2018 US dollars) by Bolsheviks organized by (among others) Vladimir Lenin and Joseph Stalin.

 The first bank robbery in Denmark occurred August 18, 1913 in the bank Sparekassen for København og Omegn at Østerbro in Copenhagen.
 Two men, Danish salesman Lindorff Larsen and a German machinist Güttig, armed with revolvers, got away with 9000 Danish kroner.
 Güttig was arrested August 30 and Lindorff Larsen committed suicide after having fled the police.